Vera C. Rubin Observatory: Image data processing

 The annual release will be computed partially by the National Center for Supercomputing Applications, and partially by IN2P3 in France.

 The Observatory reserves 10% of its computing power and storage for user-generated data products.
 These are produced by custom algorithms for specialized purposes, using application programming interfaces (APIs) to access the data and store the results.
 This avoids the need to transfer huge quantities of data by allowing users to use Observatory storage and compute directly.
 It also allows academic groups to define custom release policies.

 An early version of the image processing software is used by the Subaru Telescope's Hyper Suprime-Cam instrument, a wide-field survey instrument with sensitivity similar to the Observatory but one-fifth the field of view: 1.8 square degrees (versus 9.6 for the Observatory).
 HelioLinc3D software was developed specifically for the Observatory, to detect moving objects.

 LSST software pipelines are available as open source software on GitHub.

+Future data releases include Data Preview 2 (DP2), planned for October–December 2026, and Data Release 1 (DR1), planned for two years after the start of the survey.

 Scientific goals

 Comparison of primary mirrors of several optical telescopes – the Rubin Observatory, in green, with its very large central hole, is near the center of the diagram.

-The Observatory will image about 18,000 deg^{2} of the southern sky with six filters in its main survey, with about 825 visits to each spot over 10 years.
+The Observatory will image about 18000 deg2 of the southern sky with six filters in its main survey, with about 825 visits to each spot over 10 years.
 The 5σ (SNR greater than 5) magnitude limits are expected to be r < 24.5 in single images, and r < 27.8 in the full stacked data.

 The main survey uses about 90% of the observing time.
 The remaining 10% is available for improved coverage for specific goals and regions.
-This includes deep (r ~ 26) observations, shorter revisit times (roughly one minute), observations of special regions such as the ecliptic, galactic plane, the Large and Small Magellanic Clouds, and areas covered in detail by multi-wavelength surveys such as COSMOS, the Chandra Deep Field South, and the upcoming DSA-2000 radio survey.
-Combined, these special programs increase the total area to about 25,000 deg^{2}.
+This includes deep (r ~ 26) observations, shorter revisit times (roughly one minute), observations of special regions such as the ecliptic, galactic plane, the Large and Small Magellanic Clouds, and areas covered in detail by multi-wavelength surveys such as COSMOS, the Chandra Deep Field South, and the upcoming Deep Synoptic Array radio survey.
+Combined, these special programs increase the total area to about 25000 deg2.